Historical components of the Dow Jones Industrial Average: November 21, 2005

 SBC Communications Inc. was renamed AT&T Inc. after it acquired the original AT&T.

 April 8, 2004

-AT&T, Eastman Kodak, and International Paper were replaced by American International Group (AIG), Pfizer, and Verizon.

 January 27, 2003

 Only name changes occurred.
 AlliedSignal Incorporated merged with and changed its name to Honeywell International.
 Exxon Corporation changed its name to Exxon Mobil Corporation upon merging with Mobil, J.P.
 Morgan & Company changed its name to JPMorgan Chase & Co., Minnesota Mining & Manufacturing changed its name to 3M Company, and Philip Morris Companies Inc. changed its name to Altria Group, Incorporated.

 November 1, 1999

-Chevron, Goodyear, Sears Roebuck, and Union Carbide were replaced by Home Depot, Intel, Microsoft, and SBC Communications.
 Travelers and Citicorp merge under the name Citigroup.

 March 17, 1997

 Bethlehem Steel, Texaco, Westinghouse, and Venator (then known as Woolworth; name changed to Foot Locker in 2001) were replaced by Hewlett-Packard, Johnson & Johnson, Travelers Group, and Wal-Mart Stores.

 May 6, 1991

-American Can, Navistar, and USX were replaced by Caterpillar, J.P.
-Morgan, and Walt Disney.
 American Telephone and Telegraph Company changed its name to AT&T Corporation.

 March 12, 1987

-Inco and Owens-Illinois were replaced by Boeing and Coca-Cola.
 International Harvester changed its name to Navistar International Corporation and U.S. Steel changed its name to USX Corporation.